Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Methodology

 \subsection{Gated Temporal Convolutions Layer}

-Due to heavy computational complexity and less parallel computation, we replace GRU or LSTM with temporal convolutions layer(TCN) for our temporal modeling.
-In particular, we employ the Gated Temporal Convolutions Layer, which is seperated into two portions: 1) \textbf{dilated causal convolution} 2) \textbf{Gating mechanisms}
+Due to heavy computational complexity and less parallel computation, we replace GRU or LSTM with TCN for our temporal modeling.
+In particular, we employ the Gated Temporal Convolutions Layer, which is separated into two portions: 1) \textbf{dilated causal convolution}; 2) \textbf{Gating mechanisms}.